Sara Battaglia

 Sara Battaglia (born 30 April 1987) is a fashion designer and the founder of the Sara Battaglia fashion label.

 Career

 After graduating in Arts at the Brera Academy, the designer moved from Milan to Florence and then Paris, until she decided to establish her atelier back in Milan.

 Sara Battaglia started to design handbags and then expanded to a ready-to-wear label.

 In the recent years, Sara Battaglia collaborated with international fashion brands like Salvatore Ferragamo and Frame.
 In 2022, she partnered with Marina Rinaldi on the creation of a capsule collection (Absolutely Flawless).

 Sara Battaglia collections are presented during the Milan Fashion Week.

 Aesthetic

-Mostly renowned for the use of vibrant colors combined with a sharp tailoring, Battaglia offers the modern women with revised 50s and 60s looks, taking inspiration from Slim Aarons, Ettore Sottsass and Jean Prouvè.
+Battaglia is mostly renowned for the use of vibrant colors combined with a sharp tailoring, and offers the modern women with revised 50s and 60s looks.
+She takes inspiration from Slim Aarons, Ettore Sottsass, and Jean Prouvè.